Annona purpurea

 Annona purpurea is an edible fruit and medicinal plant in the Annonaceae family.
 It is native to Mexico, Central America, and parts of South America.
 Its common names include soncoya, sincuya, and cabeza de negro.

 Description

-It is a small to medium tree reaching a maximum of 6 to 10 m.
+It is a small tree reaching a maximum of 6 to 10 m.
 It is deciduous with hairy leaves and large, strong-scented flowers.
 Its pollen is shed as permanent tetrads.